Frequently Asked Questions

 How do service-learning volunteers differ from other volunteers?

 Service-learning volunteers are receiving a for-credit experience.
 The purpose of their volunteer experience is to connect classroom instruction with community involvement.
 Students are required to reflect on their time assisting the community partner and how this experience reflects classroom materials.
 These students DO NOT complete at-will projects unless it directly ties to the course objective of the service-learning project.
-Students are required to complete a minimum of 15 hours to complete this requirement.

 How long does a service-learning project last and how much time must I commit?